SOS598-RDM/assignment_submission_workflow/README.md

 You can navigate to the repository immediately after cloning by hitting _OK_ when GitKraken asks if you want to open the repository now, or you can navigate to it later (or any time) by going back to the folder icon at the top-left of GitKraken, and instead of selecting the clone option, select the open option and navigate to your cloned directory.

-At this point, you can navigate to the directory you just cloned to your computer using Finder or Windows Explorer, for example, just like you would any other directory on your computer.
+At this point, you can navigate to the directory you just cloned to your computer using, for example, Finder or Windows Explorer just as you would any other directory on your computer.
 We will use GitKraken to facilitate the transfer of files from the directory on our local computer and our GitHub repository, as well as other Git functions, but the directory itself is just a folder on your computer much like any other folder except for a few unseen files needed by Git and GitHub.

-**Using Mac's Finder, we see the *earl_stevan* repository that we just cloned from GitHub as a folder/directory in the *localRepos* directory on my MacBook.**
+**Using Mac's Finder, we see the *earl_stevan* repository that we just cloned from GitHub as a folder/directory in the *localRepos* directory on this MacBook.**
 ![local_directory](figures/local_directory.png)